|

 Johnson Lied About Lockdown Parties (Click for

-think that the prime minister has lied, at 61%.
-(YouGov UK) April 21, 2022 1.5 Domestic Politics » National Trust |
+Details) (YouGov UK) April 21, 2022 1.5 Domestic Politics » National Trust |

 |